 The Unesco World Heritage Site takes in not only Pontcysyllte Aqueduct – Thomas Telford’s stream in the sky – but also eleven miles of canals and the Dee Valley.

 Dare you cross it?
 And can you do it without looking down?
-You can walk across Pontcysyllte Aqueduct, or save your legs and take a leisurely boat ride with Jones the Boats.
+You can walk across Pontcysyllte Aqueduct, or save your legs and take a leisurely boat ride.
 But there’s one thing you have to take with you.
 A camera.
 The views are something else.
 Pop into the visitor centre too, to take in some information about the history of the aqueduct.

 Enjoy slowly crossing in a narrowboat too:

 Why not discover the source of the canal?
 The Horseshoe Falls are a tranquil spot where the canal and river meet not far from the lively town of Llangollen, famous for its heritage steam railway and the International Eisteddfod of music and dance.

 Sorry, no records were found.
 Please adjust your search criteria and try again.

 Google Map Not Loaded